-Starting in front of the 3M tract, the northbound service road narrows from three lanes down to two lanes, providing a protected lane for the traffic exiting the freeway at Tweed Ct (Oak Knoll Dr Exit).
-The capacity of the service road is effectively less than three lanes between Tweed Ct and Riata Trace Pkwy because the right lane is occupied by vehicles turning into Summit Oaks, the TASB offices, and onto Riata Trace Pkwy which have no deceleration lane.
+Just north of the intersection of Duval Rd and the northbound service road, a Uturn lane intersects with the outside lane.
+Then, starting in front of the 3M tract, the northbound service road narrows from three lanes down to two lanes, to provide a protected lane for the traffic exiting the freeway across from Tweed Ct (Oak Knoll Dr Exit).
+Further north, the capacity of the service road is effectively less than three lanes between Tweed Ct and Riata Trace Pkwy because the right lane is occupied by vehicles turning into Summit Oaks, the TASB offices, and onto Riata Trace Pkwy, which has no deceleration lane.
 There are also Capital Metro bus stops in front of TASB and near Riata Trace Pkwy that block the right lane on a regular schedule.
 There are no signals at Tweed Ct or Riata Trace Pkwy.
 No mitigation is currently being proposed for the service road to accommodate the increased traffic from the 3M property.